resource-watch/data-pre-processing/wat_026_rw1_wastewater_treatment_plants/README.md

 ## Wastewater Treatment Plants (U.S.) Dataset Pre-processing
 This file describes the data pre-processing that was done to [the Environmental Protection Agency (EPA) Facility Registry Service (FRS): Wastewater Treatment Plants](https://catalog.data.gov/dataset/epa-facility-registry-service-frs-wastewater-treatment-plants) for [display on Resource Watch](https://resourcewatch.org/data/explore/a8581e62-63dd-4973-bb2a-b29552ad9e37).

-The source provided the data as a shapefile.
+The source provided the data as a table within a geodatabase.

-Below, we describe the steps used to reformat the shapefile to upload it to Carto.
+Below, we describe the steps used to reformat the table to upload it to Carto.

-1. Read in the shapefile as a geopandas data frame.
+1. Read in the table as a geopandas data frame.
-2. Project the data so its coordinate system is WGS84.
+2. Convert the column names to lowercase.
-3. Convert the data type of the column 'REGISTRY_I' to integer.
+3. Convert the data type of the column 'registry_id' to integer.
-3. Convert the geometries of the data from shapely objects to geojsons.
-4. Create a new column from the index of the dataframe to use as a unique id column (cartodb_id) in Carto.
+4. Project the data so its coordinate system is WGS84.
+5. Create 'latitude' and 'longitude' columns based on the 'geometry' column of the geopandas dataframe.
+6. Drop the 'geometry' column from the geopandas dataframe.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/wat_026_rw1_wastewater_treatment_plants/wat_026_rw1_wastewater_treatment_plants_processing.py) for more details on this processing.